pixmoving-moveit/Robo-Bus-documentation-EN/docs/Autonomous Driving Sensor Hardware Check/Related Hardware Inspection.md

 ![lidar-point](./image/lidar-point.png)

 ## GNSS Inspection
-### Login to the Integrated Navigation Interface
+### Log in to the Integrated Navigation Interface
 - Open a browser and enter the address 192.168.4.45 in the address bar.
 A login interface will appear.
+    - Username: admin
-Username: admin, Password: password.
+    - Password: password.

 ![gnss](./image/gnss1.png)

 - Navigate to the IO Configuration interface, select “RTK Client,” click “Connect.”
-You can choose NTRIP/TCP/APIS protocol, enter the relevant account and password, and then click “OK.”
+You can choose NTRIP/TCP/APIS protocol, enter the account and password, and then click “OK.”

 ![avatar](./image/gnss_picture/Snipaste_2023-04-21_17-15-11.png)